Best Things To Do In Bolzano, Northern Italy

 Museo del Tesoro del Duomo

-Once you visited the Duomo, enter the Museo del Tesoro del Duomo, literally “museum of the Duomo’s treasure”.
-Located at the foot of the bell tower, it displays a fantastic collection of sacred kits and vestment from the Baroque period, as well as sacred jewellery from the 18th century.
+Once you visit the Duomo, enter the Museo del Tesoro del Duomo, literally “museum of the Duomo’s treasure”.
+Located at the foot of the bell tower, it displays a fantastic collection of sacred kits and vestments from the Baroque period, as well as sacred jewelry from the 18th century.
 One of the things to see in Bolzano if you are an art lover.

 Stroll around the historic center